The Goat Life: Critical response

 The Goat Life received positive reviews from critics, who praised Prithviraj's performance, technical aspects and the editing.

 Arjun Menon of Rediff.com rated 4/5 stars and noted, "Aadujeevitham marks a new direction for Malayalam cinema, where ambition meets resources and the right people, all in favour of stories that deserve to be told on the biggest stage of them all."
 Anandu Suresh of The Indian Express gave 4/5 stars and wrote "While Blessy meticulously selected only the necessary moments for the film adaptation of The Goat Life, his script fell short throughout in building sufficient tension."
 Janani K of India Today gave 3/5 stars and wrote "Aadujeevitham is an immersive film that banks on Prithviraj's performance and its technical brilliance."

-S R Praveen of The Hindu wrote,"If hard work were the sole benchmark for a film, Aadujeevitham would rank right up there among the best.
+S R Praveen of The Hindu wrote, "If hard work were the sole benchmark for a film, Aadujeevitham would rank right up there among the best.
 And, quite a lot of the hard work does pay off too.
 Yet, it leaves one with the wish that the script had enough to break the monotony that sets in at some points."
-Latha Sreenivasan of The Hindustan Times wrote,"The Prithviraj Sukumaran film must be watched on the big screen for a wholesome experience; no other actor could have done the role ".
+Latha Sreenivasan of The Hindustan Times wrote, "The Prithviraj Sukumaran film must be watched on the big screen for a wholesome experience; no other actor could have done the role".
 Nirmal Jovial of The Week wrote, "Blessy devoted 16 years to sculpting this visual masterpiece, meticulously tailored for the theatrical experience.
 Arjun Menon of the Film Companion wrote, "Aadujeevitham is a brisk, relentless exercise in storytelling that is anchored by Prithviraj Sukumaean's career best performance and Blessy's inspired vision.

 Mukund Setlur of the Deccan Herald wrote, "Actor Prithviraj and the cinematography team are the soul of this film.
 The camera work is top-notch - it skilfully captures the desolate deserts of Jordan and Algeria."
 Nishad Thaivalappil of Network18 Group wrote, " The acting, cinematography, story, and screenplay, everything makes it a cinematic experience you should not miss out on."

+Controversy

-Reaction to the film in Saudi Arabia was overwhelmingly negative, with critics accusing it of damaging the country's image and calling for a boycott of Netflix for streaming the movie.
+Aside from the ban in the GCC, it was rumoured that Talib Al Balushi was barred from entering Saudi Arabia for his role.
+The actor also faced cyberattacks due to that.
+Talib later denied all these.
+The reaction to the film in Saudi Arabia was overwhelmingly negative, with critics accusing it of damaging the country's image and calling for a boycott of Netflix for streaming the movie.
+Akef Najem says he regrets his role and that he didn't fully read the script back then.